This page is about ShineOn Educational Solutions, my Educational Coaching/ Executive Function Coaching practice.

 4. Are we ready for coaching?

 Coaching is not a quick fix.
 It requires a commitment from the student and parent.
-My intention is to help students create substantial changes so they can be truly successful and happy.
+If the parents are actively involved in their child’s learning development, then coaching may be right for you.
+My intention is to help students create substantial changes so they can be successful and happy in school and life.
 Not only do students need to learn new skills, but they need to develop new habits, which takes time, patience and persistence.
 Parents and students both must participate in making changes in order to create solutions and to put new skills into practice.
 If you are willing put forth this effort and you want honest and clear feedback (even when it’s hard to hear) then you are probably ready.

 5. Free Meet & Greet